elastic/cloud-sdk-go/README.md

 ## Installation

-Run the following `go get` command to install the SDK in your module dependencies directory
+Run the following `go get` command to install the SDK in your module dependencies directory:

 ```console
 go get -u github.com/elastic/cloud-sdk-go